chrishoermann/zod-prisma-types/packages/generator/Readme.md

 ## Breaking changes in v2.x.x

-Be aware that a few generator options have been removed and the behaviour of custom imports has changed in v2.0.0.
+Be aware that some generator options have been removed, a few new have been added, the behaviour of custom imports has changed and ts-morph is no longer needed to generate files in v2.0.0.

 ## Table of contents